Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 But he was too far from her position to prevent the attack from starting.

 A glance at the adult slave posted nearest her position showed he was half alert.
-Unfortunately, he was looking back toward the campfire and the yipping of nearby coyotes was enough to distract him from the sounds of the charging beasts.
+Unfortunately, he was looking back toward the campfire and the yipping of nearby coyotes was enough to distract him from the sounds of the charging beasts behind him.

-Scout climbed up into the driver’s seat in the wagon, crouching low to avoid detection.
+Scout climbed up into the driver’s seat in the wagon next to het, crouching low to avoid detection.
 She readied her bow and nocked an arrow, then prepped a second arrow in her bow hand.
 But knew she would not be able to loose either arrow until the entire column of gnolls had passed by her.

 Acting too soon would give her position away.
 If she waited until they were past, she could pick them off from behind—while they were silhouetted against the light fabric of the tents and illuminated by flames of the campfire.